hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 <b>Questions and Answers:</b>

-<b>Are you trolling?</b>
+<b>1.
+Are you trolling?</b>

 Yes.
 But honestly if someone forced me to write code in Rust, I would probably write it this way.

-<b>Why No Tagged Unions?</b>
+<b>2.
+Why No Tagged Unions?</b>

 Rust doesn't have enums, instead they have tagged unions.
 Types that can carry anything in each element.
 Here are 5 structs, normal for usual AST compilers: